hhoangsonnw/hhoangsonnw/README.md

-💫 About Me
+## Hi, I'm Bui Hoang Son

-I’m a sophomore Information Technology student at Hanoi University of Science and Technology (HUST) with a strong interest in cybersecurity.
+Sophomore IT student at **Hanoi University of Science and Technology (HUST)**

+---

+## About me

-My main focus is Digital Forensics & Incident Response (DFIR) — understanding the full attack lifecycle, from initial intrusion to in-depth artifact analysis and recovery.
+I'm an IT student with a strong focus on **Digital Forensics & Incident Response (DFIR)** — understanding the full attack lifecycle, from initial intrusion through in-depth artifact analysis and recovery.
+This GitHub serves as my learning journal as I work through real-world techniques, CTF challenges, and investigative tooling.

+---

-🔐 Interests
+## Interests

-+ Digital Forensics
+- Digital Forensics
-+ Incident Response
+- Incident Response
-+ Memory Forensics
+- Memory Forensics
-+ Malware Analysis
+- Malware Analysis

+---

-🧪 Activities
+## Activities

-Active CTF player, specializing in forensics challenges Focused on developing practical investigation and analysis skills Continuously exploring real-world attack techniques and defensive strategies
+- Active CTF player, specializing in forensics challenges

-📂This GitHub serves as my learning journal.
+- Developing practical investigation and artifact analysis skills
+- Exploring real-world attack techniques and defensive strategies